pkunlp-icler/FastV/README.md

 ## FastV demo inference code

 We provide code to reproduce the ablation study on K and R values, as shown in figure-7 in the paper.
-This implementation mask out the discarded tokens in deep layers for convenience.
+This implementation masks out the discarded tokens in deep layers for convenience.
 Inplace token dropping feature would be added in LLM inference framework section.

 *ocrvqa*
 ```bash